-Sweet Nectar No More
+Sweet Nectar No More-Choose water.

-Second limit or eliminate beverages containing sugar.
-Sweetened beverages contain a ton of hidden sugars.
+Limit or eliminate beverages containing sugar.
+Beverages other than water contain a ton of hidden sugars.
 Click here to see how much sugar is in some common beverages.
-This includes natural fruit juices, milk, coffee with sugar, even wine… a collective gasp.
-The bacteria doesn’t distinguish between natural or refined sugar.
-It uses it all to create acid and trouble for you.
+This includes natural fruit juices, milk, coffee with sugar, even wine…Oral bacteria doesn’t distinguish between natural or refined sugar.
+It uses it all to create acid and trouble for you and your teeth.
 Why drinks in particular?
-Well because they wash over every surface in the mouth.
+Because they wash over every surface in the mouth.
 There is no chewing going on when you drink to stimulate saliva flow which normally helps buffer the acid.
 Lack of chewing also means no mechanical rubbing over the teeth.
-When we chew up food like our fresh fruit and veggies we are also cleaning our teeth…to a degree.
-Smoothie or energy drink drinkers beware…It also takes time to consume a beverage meaning this acid attack is intense and lasts a long time spelling disaster for your teeth and $ for your dentist.
+Smoothie makers and juicers beware…whole foods are better for us and our teeth.

-Products:) Rinses and pastes and gums oh my!
+Preventative Oral Health Products:) Rinses and pastes and gums oh my!

 I guarantee as soon as you start making changes things will change.
 Do one or all of these things and you are on your way.